openjs-foundation/cross-project-council/README.md

 ### Observers

-Anyone who participates in an OpenJS Foundation project can be an Observer.
+Anyone can be an Observer.
 Observers are free to attend meetings and participate in the work of the CPC as well as the consensus seeking process.
 Observers are encouraged to participate and volunteer but should refrain from disrupting or blocking progress.
 Observers